gleblebedev/Urho3DMaterialGraphEditor/docs/nodes/acos.md

 # acos

-Returns the angle whose trigonometric cosine is x.
-The range of values returned by acos is [0,π].
-The result is undefined if |x|>1.
+atan returns the angle whose trigonometric

+cosine is x.
+The range of values returned by

+acos is [0,π].
+The result is undefined

+if | x | > 1.

 ## acos(float)